Gliptal/TPW-Settings/README.md

 Limitations
 ======

+- Presets are not backwards compatible.
+You can make them so by adding the right lines at the right places manually (just edit the .PRST files with a text editor).
 - `TPW_MODS.hpp` must be in the same folder with `TPW Settings.java` for the program to work.
 - HUD is only partially implemented: you still have to insert all values as strings (no checkboxes and comboboxes yet).
 - If you wish to rename a preset, select it, delete it, and save it again with the new name.